-Which Synology NAS models support SSD cache and memory?
+Which Synology NAS Diskstation models support SSD cache and memory for better performance?

-The majority of Synology NAS models support SSD cache.
-An SSD cache can be created by installing 2.5-inch drives or M.2 SSD.
+Most Synology NAS models offer support for SSD cache, which can be established by adding either M.2 SSD or 2.5-inch drives.
 For reading and writing caching, you should install two drives.

 The plus + models of the Diskstation support SSD caching.
 I recommend SSD cache with the M.2 interface.
-Even for two-bay NAS, such an interface is available, which is a great way to speed up caching.
+Such an interface is available even for two-bay NAS, which is a great way to speed up caching.
 It is an adapter card and purchased separately.

-Which external connector/ports do I need?
+Which external connectors or ports do I need?
 Expansion, external drive

 Nowadays, most devices have enough USB connectors and at least two network connections.
 So you don’t need to pay attention to this question.

 Make sure the USB ports support USB3.
 Some NAS even has an ESATA port to connect an expansion unit if you need to connect more hard drives.

 However, you will hardly need it in a home or small business environment.

 Can I use the Synology Diskstation for virtual machines?